rcardona-os/nebius-project/training-gpu-slurm/README.md

-# 🧪 GPU ML Training Lab on Nebius with Slurm & Kaggle Dataset
+# ML Training Lab on Nebius with Slurm & Kaggle Dataset

 ## 🔸 Objective